Can You Spray Wood Stain With a Paint Sprayer

 Also, when it comes to wood, different projects call for different treatments.
 So, make sure you pick the right stain for your project.
 It would be near impossible to spray gel wood stain from a paint sprayer, unless you thin it out.

+But regular wood stain, whether oil or water based will work well in a paint sprayer.
 Oil based wood stains are more forgiving and take longer to dry, so you don’t end up with streaks and uneven staining on large projects.
 Water based wood stain is easy to clean up and dries quickly, which is great for small projects but can be a hassle on large surfaces.

-Spraying vs Brushing
+Spraying Stain vs Brushing Stain

 You have two main options when applying wood stain: brushing on the stain or spraying it.